seablaze/ABOUT_US/README.md

 # About us
 - Founded on September 13th 2019
 - Based in Newtown, PA
-- Branches in Shenzhen, China; Montreal, Canada;
+- Branches in Shenzhen, China; Montréal, Canada;
 - Group of HS kids from all over the world making cool stuffs together
 - Including and not exclusively to: games, musics, arts, films, clothings
 - Follow us on instagram @seablaze_studio